ps4boot/ps4-laps3webc0re/README.md

-Python WebHost for PS4 Linux with OKage Lapsc0re
+Python WebHost for PS4  with OKage Lapsc0re

 progress / flask for python is needed